elotroalex/chiens/_texts/translation.md

 - {:.sp} The Good People.

 - Huh?
-It's funny?
-Why good morning?
+What's so good about it?

 - {:.sp} The Traveler.